kylpo/react-playbook/deep-dives/refs.md

 ![](https://camo.githubusercontent.com/a2afe02731bdae6d2eacd5d6c975d754423db525/687474703a2f2f692e696d6775722e636f6d2f56346b5467626e2e706e67)

-`linkref` does not [currently](https://github.com/developit/linkref/issues/2) work in React.
-I'm hoping it will someday, or a babel plugin is created in the future to accomplish this. [babel-plugin-transform-jsx-ref-to-function](https://github.com/fresk-nc/babel-plugin-transform-jsx-ref-to-function) comes close, but it uses inline `ref` callbacks, which hurts performance (as mentioned below). [this](https://twitter.com/thejameskyle/status/859420749844680708) tweet thread with @thejameskyle is also relevant.
+`linkref` does **not** [currently](https://github.com/developit/linkref/issues/2) work in React.
+I'm hoping it will someday, or a babel plugin is created in the future to accomplish this. [babel-plugin-transform-jsx-ref-to-function](https://github.com/fresk-nc/babel-plugin-transform-jsx-ref-to-function) comes close, but it uses inline `ref` callbacks, which hurts performance (as mentioned below).
+[This](https://twitter.com/thejameskyle/status/859420749844680708) tweet thread with @thejameskyle is also relevant.

 ## The gotchas
 ### Avoid inlining `ref` callbacks